4 kids sitting on chairs

 It's important to note that treatment for individuals diagnosed with both ADHD and autism requires healthcare providers experienced in managing both conditions.
 A collaborative partnership framework, considering neurodiversity perspectives, is crucial for providing comprehensive care.
 Treatment goals should focus on reducing impairment and be tailored to the individual's specific needs.

 By combining medication, psychosocial interventions, behavioral therapy, and management strategies, individuals with ADHD and autism can receive comprehensive support to address their unique challenges.
-It is crucial for healthcare providers, individuals, and their families to work together to develop a personalized treatment plan that optimizes their quality of life and helps them reach their full potential.
+Healthcare providers, individuals, and their families must work together to develop a personalized treatment plan that optimizes their quality of life and helps them reach their full potential.

 Cognitive Profiles and Impairments